-I think the most exciting difference is that I made TWO VERSIONS of the unit!
-I promised that I wouldn’t quit making third grade products, so I made a different version of the fourth grade activities just for third grade!
-The numbers in the fourth grade version are primarily 4-digit, 5-digit, and 6-digit numbers.
-The numbers in the third grade version are primarily 3-digit numbers.
+There are TWO VERSIONS of the addition and subtraction worksheets!
+The numbers in the more advanced version are primarily 4-digit, 5-digit, and 6-digit numbers.
+The numbers in the other version are primarily 3-digit numbers.

 Since many of us are required to turn in our lesson plans, I included formal lesson plans, just like in the other math units.
 Unlike my other units, I grouped the lesson plans together.
 I did this to make printing all of the addition and subtraction activities easier.
 This will allow you to print a range of pages, rather than one page at a time.

-I plan to spend two weeks on this unit, so I have created one task for each of the ten days.
-During the mini lesson, I will go over basic computation (beginning with addition and moving on toward subtraction).
-During the mini lesson, I will make note of any student struggling with the computation taught during class, and I will meet with those students in small groups of students during independent work time.
-As I meet with small groups, I will gradually remove students from the small group as they show understanding and confidence of the material.
+During the mini lesson, review basic computation (beginning with addition and moving on toward subtraction).
+During the mini lesson, make note of any student struggling with the computation taught during class and meet with those students in small groups of students’ during independent work time.
+As you meet with small groups, gradually remove students from the small group as they show understanding and confidence of the material.

-I have also included a general pacing guide, but this is just a suggestion.
+There is also a general pacing guide, but this is just a suggestion.
 If you see students are more than ready to move to the next level, simply skip ahead to those larger numbers.
 I love leaving a few extra days to work on subtraction across zeroes, which is always challenging for students.